-The asana practice, or the act of practicing or doing yoga poses is only one of eight different components that define the yoga practice according to ancient Indian texts written by the Sage Patanjali.
-How to live by the 8 limbs of yoga actually involves much more than actually doing yoga – which comes as a surprise to many!
+But the asana practice, or the act of practicing or doing yoga poses, is only one of eight different components that define the yoga practice according to ancient Indian texts written by the Sage Patanjali.

 Article content: